Southridge School

-Southridge School is a K-12 private school in South Surrey, British Columbia, Canada.
+Southridge School is a K-12 independent school in South Surrey, British Columbia, Canada.
 It is a regional school, serving from as far away as Richmond and Ladner, though most students are from the White Rock, South Surrey area.

 Facilities

 The school has two permanent buildings (Junior School building and Senior School building), two gymnasiums, two libraries, one computer lab, multiple science labs, an auditorium and four athletic fields (including one FieldTurf field).
-The construction of Southridge was funded by private donations, largely from parents.
-Although construction was initially opposed by abutters, amidst claims of potential property devaluation, it was eventually approved by the town board in 1993.
+An "Annex" building is situated near the Senior School building, used for administrative purposes and to house the school's uniform shop.

 Academics

 Southridge School follows the International Baccalaureate curriculum in the Junior school, through the Primary Years and Middle Years programs.
-In the Senior school, Southridge follows the typical British Columbian 8-12 curriculum, including: English, Physics, Chemistry and Biology (taught with British Columbia standards), as well as AP courses in these fields as well as in History, Literature and Calculus.
-The Southridge Senior School uses a unique model of learning called Harkness, which emphasizes discussion based learning and dialogue during class.
-Southridge was ranked by the Fraser Institute in 2018-19 as #1 out of 252 British Columbian Secondary Schools.
+In the Senior School, Southridge follows the standard British Columbia grades 8-12 curriculum, including: English, Physics, Chemistry and Biology (taught with British Columbia standards), AP courses in these fields, as well as History, Literature and Calculus.
+Uniquely, the Southridge Senior School implements the Harkness model of education, which emphasizes discussion based learning and dialogue during class, and is the only school in Canada to fully implement the Harkness philosophy across an entire Senior School curriculum.
+Southridge was ranked by the Fraser Institute in 2018-2019 as #1 out of 252 British Columbian Secondary Schools.